plone/training/theming/theme-package.rst

    You can also use :command:`grunt watch` to automatically compile your :term:`Less` files to CSS whenver they are changed.

-Using Diazo rules to map the theme with Plone content
+Using Diazo Rules To Map The Theme With Plone Content
 -----------------------------------------------------

 Now that we have the static theme, we need to apply the Diazo rules in :file:`rules.xml` to map the Plone content elements to the theme.